salukumar/recall-retro/README.md

-# Recall Retro
+# recall-retro
-Recall Retro is an interactive and engaging fun game web application built using React.
+ A Memory Board interactive and engaging fun game web application built using React.

  In this game, users are presented with a grid of images, and their goal is to remember the previously clicked images. :muscle: